-Refer to Section 2.3 in the text.
-The profitability model is primarily a single criterion numeric model.
+Profitability models focus on financial considerations only.
 The scoring models evaluate multiple criteria by converting their values to a normalized scale that facilitates making a holistic decision capable of using both numeric and nonnumeric variables.
 Any scoring model can include profitability as a criterion, thus getting the best of both worlds.